dice-group/DocRE-RLKGf/experiments/readme.md

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+The source code of this repo is published under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ---